Geostationary and geosynchronous satellites

 In this post, find Gravitational Potential Numericals in a solved worksheet (numerical).
 And, we will solve a bunch of numerical problems (Questions and answers) with the help of the concept and formula of Gravitational Potential, gravitational potential energy, & gravitational force.
 Also solve: Numericals on Gravitational force and Universal Law of gravitation – class 9 […]

-This post presents Gravitation class 11 notes [Physics Chapter 8 CBSE] in a nutshell.
-This one summarizes the key concepts, formulas, and applications.
-It also lists down a set of selected Gravitation class 11 questions (prepared for ISC, CBSE class 11 physics, grade 12 physics, and UPSC preparation, IAS exams).
-Isaac Newton unified “earthly” bodies […]
+This post provides study material on Gravitation class 11 [Physics Chapter 8 CBSE] in a nutshell.
+These gravitation class 11 Notes & formulas summarize the key concepts, equations, and applications.
+It also lists down a set of selected questions (prepared for ISC, CBSE class 11 physics, grade 12 physics, and UPSC preparation, IAS exams).

 Satellite & Circular Motion & understanding of Geostationary Satellite